digitalservicebund/digitalcheck-apps/apps/tool-finder/README.md

 A simple web-application to enable anyone working on policy making in the german government to find the right tools for visualisation.

+## Prerequisites

+See prerequisites section in the top-level README.md.

 ## Development

 From your terminal: